 Reverting to the original measurements will produce the exact same color as when the calibration setting was created only if the printer now behaves exactly like it was at the creation time.
 It is unnecessary to reset measurements before recalibrating, because the recalibration process is not iterative: fresh measurement data is captured, totally ignoring previous calibration sessions.

 Calibrator preferences

 The settings in the Preferences window affect various aspects of the calibration procedure.
-You can set the default calibration method and patch layout, the calibration time limit (expiration), and the default profiling method and patch layout.
+You can set the calibration status (expiration), calibration time limit, and job suspension.

 Note: You must have Administrator privileges to change preferences.